 No, Marx critiques capitalism by showing that Hegel was mistaken in that products of labor are expressions of the producer.

-Yes, both believed that products of labor never leads to self-recognition.
+Yes, both believed that products of labor never lead to self-recognition.

-Hegel was an idealist being influenced by things of the mind and spirit, Marx was a materialist, which all things affected him materially
+Hegel was an idealist being influenced by things of the mind and spirit, and Marx was a materialist, and all things affected him materially.

 None of the above